 We only keep your personal information for as long as it is required for the purpose for which it was collected or as otherwise required by law.
 We will take appropriate measures to destroy or permanently de-identity your personal information if we no longer need to retain it.
 These measures may vary depending on the type of information concerned, the way it was collected and how it was stored.

 In the event of a data breach, such as the unauthorised loss, use or disclosure of personal information, we will assess and respond in line with our applicable policies and procedures, which incorporate the requirements contained in the Privacy Act.
 Pursuant to our obligations under the Privacy Act, we will notify you where your personal information is involved in an eligible data breach that is likely to result in serious harm.
 Such notification will also include making recommendations about the steps you should take in response to the breach.
-Where required by law, the Australian Privacy and Information Commissioner will also be notified of eligible data breach.
+Where required by law, the New Zealand Privacy and Information Commissioner will also be notified of eligible data breach.

-Many useful services are currently available at Midwich Australia websites and more services are being planned.
+Many useful services are currently available at Midwich New Zealand websites and more services are being planned.
 Your information gives you authorised access so that you - and only you - can update your personal information, access online help or perform financial transactions.
 As with most websites, when you visit our website or use an application on our website, we may record anonymous information such as IP address, time, date, referring URL, pages accessed, and documents downloaded type of browser and operating system.

 We also use “cookies”.
 A cookie is a small file that stays on your computer until, depending on whether it is a sessional or persistent cookie, you turn your computer off or it expires.
 Cookies may collect and store your personal information.
 You may adjust your internet browser to disable cookies.
 If cookies are disabled you may still use our website, but the website may be limited in the use of some of the features.